Posted 4 years ago

-April 25th is National DNA Day which commemorates the completion of the Human Genome Project in 2003 and the discovery of DNA’s structure, the double helix, in 1953.
+National DNA Day is April, 25, 2020.
+It commemorates the completion of the Human Genome Project in 2003 and the discovery of DNA’s structure, the double helix, in 1953.
 There are many events being held nationwide as part of National DNA Day, an observance promoted by the National Institutes of Health.
 This annual celebration offers students, teachers and the public many exciting opportunities to learn about the latest advances in genomic research and explore how those advances might impact their lives.

 What is DNA?

 DNA is perhaps the most famous biological molecule and is present in all forms of life on earth.
 Did you know your dog has DNA?
 Even your cactus has DNA.
 In humans, DNA tells our body how to grow and function.
 DNA also controls how we look and even plays a role in how we act.
 The reason one person has blue eyes and one person has brown eyes is in our DNA.